Does GEICO Cover Moving Trucks? 2026 Rules + GVW Limits

 One more edge case: non-owner policies

 If you don’t own a car and you’re relying on a non-owner policy, verify eligibility by truck type and GVWR before you rent.
-Start here: non-owner auto insurance guide.
+Non-owner coverage is usually liability-focused and may not cover damage to the rental truck itself.

 Why Logrock (when this stops being a one-time rental)